-Royal Family shared the some of the moments The Queen and The Duke of Edinburgh have shared together over the last 70 years.
+The Royal Family shared some of the moments The Queen and The Duke of Edinburgh have shared together over the last 70 years.

 — Mirror Royal (@MirrorRoyal) November 20, 2017

 Awards in the Royal Victorian Order are made personally by The Queen, for services to the Sovereign.
-Unlike the previous milestones, this year the couple celebrated their big event with close 140 family and friends at Windsor Castle.
+Unlike the previous milestones, this year the couple celebrated their big event with close to 140 family and friends at Windsor Castle.

 We first saw the gown at Royal Variety Performance in 2014, then at a friend’s wedding in the same year.
-Recently gown made reappearance at for the Anna Freud Gala dinner earlier this month.
+Recently gown made a reappearance for the Anna Freud Gala dinner earlier this month.

-Highlight of the Duchess look was the Four Row Japanese Pearl Choker, an elegant piece of jewel on loan from Queen.
+The highlight of the Duchess look was the Four Row Japanese Pearl Choker, an elegant piece of jewel on loan from Queen.
 It was commissioned by the Queen from a set of the finest cultured pearls presented to her by the Japanese government.

-Duchess paired the Necklace with Princess Diana’s Collingwood Pearl earrings.
+The Duchess paired the Necklace with Princess Diana’s Collingwood Pearl earrings.